materialsproject/custodian/docs_rst/index.rst

 Requirements
 ============

-Custodian requires Python 2.7+.
+Custodian requires Python 3.5+.
 There are no other required dependencies.

 Optional dependencies
 ---------------------

 Optional libraries that are required if you need certain features:

-1. Python Materials Genomics (`pymatgen`_) 2.8.10+: To use the plugin for VASP, NwChem and Qchem.
+1. Python Materials Genomics (`pymatgen`_) 2019.8.23+: To use the plugin for VASP, NwChem and Qchem.
 Please install using::

     pip install pymatgen

    For more information, please consult `pymatgen's documentation`_.
-2. nose - For complete unittesting.
+2. pytest - For complete unittesting.
+3. pycodestyle - For checking pep8 compliance.

 Usage
 =====